verana-labs/verana-indexer/charts/README.md

 ---

-### Resources (New)
+### Resources

-Configurable CPU/Memory requests and limits for the VS-Agent container and, if enabled, for PostgreSQL and Redis.
+Configurable CPU/Memory requests and limits for Verana Indexer container and, if enabled, for PostgreSQL and Redis.
 Defaults are conservative and can be adjusted after observing real usage.

-#### VS-Agent container
+#### Indexer container

 | Parameter                   | Description                    | Default |
 | --------------------------- | ------------------------------ | ------- |